eclipse-che/blog/_posts/2021-06-23-devfile-v2-and-ide-plugins.md

 `kubectl apply -f all-in-one.yaml -n my-namespace`

-These templates can be stored in the devfile registry so Eclipse Che dashboard could directly use this content instead of processing at every click the full analysis.
+These templates can be included in the Devfile registry and the Eclipse Che Dashboard will apply them directly instead of processing the original Devfile at every workspace start.

 ### Plug-in registry changes

-For the workspaces using devfile v1, Eclipse Che server fetches meta.yaml files from the plug-in registry.
+For workspaces using Devfile v1, Eclipse Che server fetches a `meta.yaml` files from the plug-in registry.
 There are some limitations, for example defining plug-in preferences is only possible if there is a sidecar being defined, etc.

 With DevWorkspaces, the plug-in registry export now the content provided in different formats.
-It still export meta.yaml but it also expose devfile.yaml files for Eclipse Che editors definition and for some plug-ins that are not IDE plug-ins like che-machine-exec (library to be able connect to a specific container in a workspace/pod).
+It still exports `meta.yaml` files but it also exposes `devfile.yaml` files for Eclipse Che editors definition and for some plug-ins that are not IDE plug-ins like che-machine-exec (library to be able connect to a specific container in a workspace/pod).

-Also the Che-Theia IDE plug-ins are now exposed by their che-theia-plugin.yaml fragment.
+Also the Che-Theia IDE plug-ins are now exposed by their `che-theia-plugin.yaml` fragment.

 Every Che-Theia plug-in fragment is generated from the [che-theia-plugins.yaml file](https://github.com/eclipse-che/che-plugin-registry/blob/main/che-theia-plugins.yaml).